ionic bonding image header

 dot and cross diagram for magnesium chloride

-You may notice that when the atoms react they always end up with the same electron arrangement as a Noble gas- that is full last shells.
+You may notice that when the atoms react they always end up with the same electron arrangement as a Noble gas- that is full outer electron shells.

 So what exactly is an ionic bond?